 In commemoration of women's histories throughout Wales, England and Northern Ireland, see how Aberconwy House played a small but important role in the history of women's rights.

 It is now just over 100 years since the passing of the Act which led to the vote for women.

 Aberconwy House itself played a small but significant role in the suffragist movement of the late 19th Century and early 1900s.
 It was during this period that Aberconwy House was operating as a Temperance Hotel.
 Always a popular location with visiting ladies who were uncomfortable staying in the local inns of Conwy, the female guests enjoyed the more genteel welcome they received at the hotel.
 The Temperance movement itself encouraged the 'reduction of the consumption of alcohol', which was a major factor in the hotel’s appeal to ladies who were travelling alone or in the company of other female travellers.

 In May 1909, the Llandudno cell of the Suffragist Movement held a meeting in the rooms of the Aberconwy Temperance hotel to rally support for political equality for women in the local area.
 The Suffragist and Suffragette movements were not popular in the local communities at this time, but the women who attended were defiant in their support of the ongoing struggle.

-To commemorate the achievements and the role that these pioneering women played 100 years ago, the bedroom has been redressed as a Temperance hotel bedroom of a lady guest during this period.
+To commemorate the achievements and the role that these pioneering women played, the bedroom has been redressed as a Temperance hotel bedroom of a lady guest during this period.
 Our volunteers have recreated a sash and hat, complete with ‘Votes for Women’ colours of purple, white and green.

 Step back in time and visit a historic building whose own story played a small part in building hope and support amongst the women's Suffragist movement as they strived to secure votes for women and an essential step towards equality.